 - Islas Ballestas: The Ballestas Islands, considered the "Peruvian Galápagos," are home to an amazing roster of protected species, including huge colonies of sea lions, endangered turtles, Humboldt penguins, red boobies, pelicans, turkey vultures, and red-footed cormorants.
 The islands are so covered with migratory and resident seabirds that they are known for their production of guano, or bird droppings.
 The Ballestas are part of the Paracas National Reserve, two-thirds of which is ocean.
-Sadly, the Reserve was affected by the 2007 earthquake, losing one of its iconic stone formations, known as the "Cathedral."

 - Colca Valley: The Colca Canyon is an awe-inspiring site and the best place in South America to witness giant condors, but the entire area, which Mario Vargas Llosa called the "Valley of Wonders," is extraordinarily scenic.
 From snowcapped volcanoes to patchwork valleys of green, narrow gorges, and beautiful desert landscapes, Colca has it all.
 On the way to Colca Canyon, you pass the Salinas and Aguada Blanca Nature Reserve, where you can glimpse vicuñas, llamas, and alpacas from the road.